-The most common reported sexuality identified by participants (n=981) was straight (73%), participants identified respectively as bisexual (11%), gay (7.5%), pansexual (5.6%), asexual (5.1%).
-Other identifiers included queer, questioning, and fluid were endorsed by less than 5% respectively by participants.
+The most commonly reported sexuality identified by participants (n=981) was straight (73%), followed by bisexual (11%), gay (7.5%), pansexual (5.6%), and asexual (5.1%).
+Other identifiers included queer, questioning, and fluid, which were selected by less than 5% respectively by participants.
 Some participants (3.6%) indicated that they preferred not to answer.